Norse Projects

 Norse Projects is a clothing brand based in Copenhagen, Denmark.
 The company designs and develops seasonal collections of men's and womenswear, blending influences from streetwear and classical workwear with high-end fashion.
 The creative director of the company is Tobia Sloth.

 History

-Norse Projects was founded by Tobia Sloth, Anton Juul and Mikkel Grønnebæk as a retail streetwear shop and art gallery in 2004.
+Norse Projects was founded by Tobia Sloth, Anton Juul, and Mikkel Grønnebæk, as a retail streetwear shop and art gallery in 2004.
 The company launched its own line of menswear in 2009.
 In 2013, Norse Projects topped a list of the 15 best Scandinavian men's wear brands by Complex.
 The company introduced its inaugural womenswear collection for Fall/Winter 2015.

 Flagship store

-Norse Projects has a multibrand store in Pilestræde 3941 in central Copenhagen that sells brands such as Visvim, Nanamica, Orslow and other imported labels.
+Norse Projects has a multibrand store in Pilestræde 39–41 in central Copenhagen that sells brands such as Visvim, Nanamica, Orslow and other imported labels.
 The store also stocks a selection of art books, magazines and fanzines.

-Norse Projects has a mixed multibrand and Norse Project store Kronprinsensgade (No. 3) in central Copenhagen.
+Norse Projects has a mixed multibrand and Norse Project store at Kronprinsensgade 3 in central Copenhagen.